ramenga/hello-world/README.md

 # hello-world
-One of the first things i created here
+One of the first things on my Github account